susheeltandon/liveme-tools/readme.md

 ## Getting Started

 ### Downloading and Installing

+**Thanks to Facebook a couple modules used by this project can now only be installed using `yarn` package manager.
+The rest can still be installed using `npm`.**

 You can download the [latest release](https://github.com/thecoder75/liveme-tools/releases/latest) if you wish to not compile it yourself.